Biden administration asks state, local officials to boost monkeypox vaccine outreach - NewsBreak

 While anyone can get monkeypox, which spreads through close personal and often skin-to-skin contact, it has mostly affected the LGBTQ community.

-So far, available data on the 13,517 U.S. cases of monkeypox, she said, show that 98% of cases are currently in men and that “among cases with known recent sexual history and gender, 93% of cases were among men who reported recent sexual contact with other men.”
+So far, available data on the 13,517 U.S. cases of monkeypox, she said, show that 98 percent of cases are currently in men and that “among cases with known recent sexual history and gender, 93 percent of cases were among men who reported recent sexual contact with other men.”

-Within the 6,000 cases with race and ethnicity data, Walensky said, 35% are among white people, 33% among Hispanic individuals and 28% among Black people.
+Within the 6,000 cases with race and ethnicity data, Walensky said, 35 percent are among white people, 33 percent among Hispanic individuals and 28 percent among Black people.

 The median age of those contracting monkeypox is 35, she said.